Last Updated on 03/04/2026

 3. Assessment Formats

-- Multiple-choice answer sheets use rows for different questions and columns for answer choices (A, B, C, D).
+- Multiple-choice answer sheets use rows for each question and columns for the answer choices (A, B, C, D).

 - In academic grading systems, rows list students’ names, while columns represent subjects and scores.